-GOLDS (Nate Mitchell) is a Chicago-based, singer-songwriter, vocalist, and topliner.
+GOLDS (Nate Mitchell) is a Nashville-based, singer-songwriter, vocalist, and topliner.
 Having reached independent success with his independent band, GOLDS, Nate is now being sought to write hits from producers all over the globe–crafting anthemic, catchy pop melodies, blended with lyrics of vulnerability and deep emotion.

 GOLDS (Nate Mitchell) is quickly becoming a sought after name in the world of topline songwriting and vocal performance.
 His independently published band, GOLDS– rooted in the music of bedroom and chill pop–has garnered a cult following.
 With catchy, yet deeply personal lyrics, Mitchell transcends the space of pop to a level of raw, musical talent only the greats attain.